-The following table is a reconciliation of the warrant liability, related to warrants issued in the August 2008 and October 2009 offerings, measured at fair value using level 3 inputs (in thousands):
+The following table is a reconciliation of the warrant liability measured at fair value using level 3 inputs (in thousands):

-Warrant Liability
+Warrant t Liability

-Balance at December 31, 2009 \$ 12,665
+Balance at December 31, 2010 \$ 7,499

+Issuance of common stock warrants related to March 2011 offering 6,069

-Change in fair value of common stock warrants (5,604)
+Change in fair value of common stock warrants during three months ended March 2011 939

-Balance at September 30, 2010 \$ 7,061
+Balance at March 31, 2011 \$ 14,507

-NOTE 4-STOCK BASED COMPENSATION
+NOTE 4- STOCK BASED COMPENSATION

 The Company recognizes stock-based compensation in accordance with ASC 718, "Compensation-Stock Compensation," using the modified prospective transition method.
-Under this transition method, stock-based compensation cost recognized for the three and nine months ended September 30, 2010 and 2009 includes:

-- compensation cost for all unvested stock-based awards as of January 1, 2006 that were granted after the Company's initial public offering in February 2005, and prior to January 1, 2006, that were earned during the three and nine months ended September 30, 2010 and 2009, based on the recognition of the grant date fair value estimated in accordance with ASC 718 over the service period, which is generally the vesting period. - compensation cost for all stock-based awards granted or modified after January 1, 2006, that were earned during the three and nine months ended September 30, 2010 and 2009, based on the recognition of the grant date fair value estimated in accordance with ASC 718 over the service period, which is generally the vesting period.
+Under this transition method, stock-based compensation cost recognized for the three months ended March 31, 2011 and 2010 includes compensation cost for all stock-based awards granted or modified after January 1, 2006, that were earned during the three months ended March 31, 2011 and 2010, based on the recognition of the grant date fair value estimated in accordance with ASC 718 over the service period, which is generally the vesting period.
 In addition, ASC 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.

-Stock-based compensation expense recognized in the unaudited condensed consolidated statement of operations related to stock options and ESPP was \$0.3 million and \$0.5 million for the three and nine months ended September 30, 2010, respectively, and was \$0.5 million and \$1.6 million for the three and nine months ended September 30, 2009, respectively.
+Stock-based compensation expense recognized in the unaudited condensed consolidated statement of operations related to stock options and ESPP was \$0.2 million and \$40,000 for the three months ended March 31, 2011 and 2010, respectively.